fortunkam/apim-function-privatelink/readme.md

 By default a website with a vnet intergration will always go direct for outbound internet calls (using the app service shared outbound ips).
 By adding the `WEBSITE_VNET_ROUTE_ALL=1` setting it will use the UDR applied to the subnet.

 1. The website has a private endpoint nic allocated to the web subnet.
-2. The web subnet contains a UDR that routes all traffic to the Azure Firewall.
+2. The web_se subnet contains a UDR that routes all traffic to the Azure Firewall.
 3. The firewall contains application rules that allow traffic to httpbin.org (for the running application), github and npm (for the application build).

 The `/ip` route on the website shows the call to httpbin.org/ip is successful and should also return the IP address of the firewall showing the request has been routed.